BigThinkAI-UMD/BitCamp-hacker/README.md

 # Sign Language Detector Python

-# Workshop 1: Look at the Bitcamp slides
+# Workshop 1: Look at workshop slides, will be released later!
-Here is a link for the slides.
-Please take a look at this: [Github slides](https://docs.google.com/presentation/d/1pXe2rrhoDVUvtryA6I3aUcQHmM3yQxe-EuK8QjWuXmM/edit#slide=id.p)

 # Workshop 2: Set up the repository and dependencies
 ## HEAVILY RECOMMEND ATTENDING THIS WORKSHOP IF INTERESTED IN THIS PROJECT.
 THIS MAKES TROUBLESHOOTING EASIER.